 The University maintains multiple funding models for its graduate professional programs.
 Many state-supported programs (e.g., M.B.A., law, medicine) assess professional degree supplemental tuition (PDST), which allows the professional schools to ensure their excellence, accessibility, and inclusiveness, and assists with affordability (by requiring return-to-aid for tuition revenue).
 Programs assessing PDST commit substantial resources to student financial support, including grants and scholarships.
 Since PDST began in 1994, the number of professional degree programs has increased.
 State-supported graduate professional degree programs account for 13 percent of all graduate programs.
 In the fall of 2022, UC enrolled 36,711 academic degree graduate students and 27,087 professional degree graduate students.
-The report will focus primarily on students enrolled in the 107 state-supported graduate professional degree programs, including 27 health professional degree programs.
+The report will focus primarily on students enrolled in the 107 state-supported graduate programs.